 Tamerlan Tsarnaev wanted to be an American citizen so badly, he killed for it.
 Maximum Harm is a three-year investigation into the roll of the CIA and FBI in the April 15, 2013 Boston Marathon attacks.
-The book is available for preorder on Amazon.com and will be released in April 2017.
+Available now at all book

 Best-selling author, Emmy-nominated investigative journalist, and award-winning columnist.

-A veteran investigative journalist, she is the best-selling author of five true crime titles: A Professor’s Rage, A Date With Death, Heartless — The True Story of Neil Entwistle
+A veteran investigative journalist, she is the best-selling author of six true crime titles: Maximum Harm; A Professor's Rage, A Date With Death, Heartless — The True Story of Neil Entwistle

 and the Brutal Murder of His Wife and Baby,